Document Security Systems Inc. (DSS) Reveals an Earnings Mystery

-Document Security Systems Inc. (AMEX:DSS) went down by -4.15% from its latest closing price compared to the recent 1-year high of $6.95.
-The company’s stock price has collected -6.24% of loss in the last five trading sessions.
+Document Security Systems Inc. (AMEX:DSS) went up by 11.04% from its latest closing price compared to the recent 1-year high of $6.95.
+The company’s stock price has collected 0.84% of gains in the last five trading sessions.
 Press Release reported on 12/22/21 that DSS Provides Update on Expansion of Premier Packaging Subsidiary

 Is It Worth Investing in Document Security Systems Inc. (AMEX :DSS) Right Now?